openreview/openreview-expertise/README.md

 - `model_params.average_score` (boolean, defaults to `false`): This parameter specifies that the reviewer is assigned based on the average similarity of the submission to the authored publication embeddings.
 Exactly one of `model_params.average_score` and `model_params.max_score` must be `true`.
 - `model_params.max_score` (boolean, defaults to `true`): This parameter specifies that the reviewer is assigned based on the max similarity of the submission to the authored publication embeddings.
 Exactly one of `model_params.average_score` and `model_params.max_score` must be `true`.
 - `model_params.skip_specter`: Since running SPECTER can take a significant amount of time, the vectors are saved in `model_params.submissions_path` and `model_params.publications_path`.
 The jsonl files will be loaded with all the vectors.
+- `model_params.use_redis` (boolean, defaults to `false`): Needs RedisAI to be installed, set to true to cache embeddings in Redis for recurrent use

 Here is an example:
 ```